Puebla: Food

 The best-known mole is named after the city of Puebla, mole poblano.
 The origin of this sauce is disputed and there are two versions of the legend that are most often cited.
-The first states that 16th century nuns from the Convent of Santa Rosa were worried because they had just found out that the archbishop was going to visit them and they had nothing to prepare for him except for an old turkey in the yard.
+The first states that 16th-century nuns from the Convent of Santa Rosa were worried because they had just found out that the archbishop was going to visit them and they had nothing to cook for him except an old turkey in the yard.
 Supposedly due to divine inspiration, they began to mix together many of the spices and flavorings they had on hand in the kitchen, including different types of chili peppers, other spices, day-old bread, chocolate and approximately twenty other ingredients.
 They let the sauce simmer for hours and poured it over the turkey meat.
 Fortunately, the archbishop was very pleased with the meal and the nuns were able to save face.

 The other story states that the sauce is of pre-Hispanic times and this was served to Hernán Cortés and the other conquistadors by Moctezuma II.
-The Aztecs did have a preparation called "chilmulli", which in Nahuatl means "chili pepper sauce".
+The Aztecs did have a preparation called chilmulli, which in Nahuatl means 'chili pepper sauce'.
 However, there is no evidence that chocolate was ever used to flavor prepared foods or used in chilmulli.
-What has happened is that the sauce gained ingredients as it was reinterpreted over the colonial period.
+The sauce instead gained ingredients as it was reinterpreted over the colonial period.

-Many food writers and gourmets nowadays consider one particular dish, the famous turkey in mole poblano, which contains chocolate, to represent the pinnacle of the Mexican cooking tradition.
+Many food writers and gourmets nowadays consider one dish, the legendary turkey in mole poblano, which contains chocolate, to represent the pinnacle of the Mexican cooking tradition.